anquanscan/sec-tools/README.md

 [hackable](https://github.com/JasonHinds13/hackable): A python flask app that is purposefully vulnerable to SQL injection and XSS attacks.
 To be used for demonstrating attacks
 [SQL_Injection_Payload](https://github.com/omurugur/SQL_Injection_Payload): SQL Injection Payload List
 [whoishere.py](https://github.com/hkm/whoishere.py): WIFI Client Detection - Identify people by assigning a name to a device performing a wireless probe request.
 [StackedTotemLimiter](https://github.com/KRYMZ0N/StackedTotemLimiter): A plugin that prevents stacked totems.
 Useful if you own a server that facilitates the crafting dupe, but don't want to deal with stacked totems.
+[OXIDTools](https://github.com/risspect/OXIDTools): 200 TOOLS BY 0XID4FF0X FOR TERMUX